API Platform is the most advanced API platform, in any framework or language.

 }

-diagram Use workflow event listener to subscribe on the prepare transition and dispatch a deliver message
+Use workflow event listener to subscribe on the prepare transition and dispatch a deliver message

 src/EventListener/OrderStateListener.php